 In WooCommerce, you can set different prices for different product variants.
 So the "blue" t-shirt, for example, could be cheaper than the "red" one.
 The voucher function of the shop system is also quite sophisticated.
 Discounts can be controlled by the minimum order value.
 Or certain products must be included in the shopping cart for the discount to take effect.

-For complex discounts on the product itself, however, you'll need the additional tool Dynamic Pricing.
-This tool can initiate the following conditions:
+However, for complex discounts directly on the product itself, you need the additional tool Dynamic Pricing.
+It implements the following scenarios, among others:

 - Grant a five percent discount on a product if it is placed in the shopping cart a certain amount of times (bulk prices)